 As a strategy that enables us to gain knowledge about human rights violations, especially those that are not isolated occurrences or clearly exceptional, PA must be completed with enough rigor, caution and precision not to artificially corelate factors that have no link whatsoever, nor to draw patterns where the interrelation does not exceed a mere coincidence.
 The analytical relationship should ideally link the largest possible number of factors.
 The more elements interrelated, the greater the probability of observing a pattern.
-The task is to avoid simplifying the facts to mere coincidences and, at the same time, verify or contrast the sources of information for each element.
+The task is to reduce the simplification of the facts to mere coincidences and at the same time verify or contrast the sources of information on each element.

-More than just why a human rights violation occurs, PA explains how violations manifest in a particular form, based on a set of key components.
-The primary function of this strategy is to respond to the question of understanding how the violations occurred.35.
+More than why a human rights violation takes place, PA explains how violations take place in a particular form according to a set of key components.
+The primary function of this strategy is to respond to the how question for the violations17.

 PA is about correlations not necessarily about causality.
 Patterns do not automatically allow us to determine a causal path, since there are many possible connections between causes - events - consequences.
 Especially when we are talking about a highly complex context, causal connections may be highly misleading, since there are too many contingencies to determine with certainty the violations under cause-and-effect logic through drawing patterns.
-PA allows us to know more about the 'why' question by replying to the 'how' question.
+PA does allow us to know more about the why question replying to the how question.
 It is not that it doesn't tell us anything about the why, it is just that it doesn't tell us everything.

-Responding to the why question involves not only addressing recurring logic evidenced by shared characteristics across multiple events, but also weighing the impact of exceptional events, non-linear relations, and more isolated factors enabling violence to take place.
+Responding to the why question involves not only addressing recurring logic evidenced by shared characteristics across multiple events, but also weighing the impact of exceptional events, non-lineal relations and more isolated factors enabling violence to take place.
 In contexts of widespread violence, an adequate understanding of what happens requires concepts and models that consider both the non-randomness and the irregularities of harmful events.